Australian Story: Broadcast history

 In 2016 Australian Story celebrated its 20th anniversary and broadcast a two-part special.
 The special acknowledged many notable stories covered since the program's inception, such as Hazel Hawke's Alzheimer's diagnosis, Australian actress Jacki Weaver's battle with alcoholism and Gail Shann's life in rural Queensland after losing her arms.
 The special revealed that over the span of 20 years Australian Story had covered over 800 stories.

 Caroline Jones was previously the program's presenter and would introduce the subject at the beginning of an episode.
 Occasionally a high-profile person would fill this role, such one off presenters included the likes of Matt Damon, Elton John and Dawn Fraser.
 Jones announced she was leaving Australian Story at the end of 2016.
 As a result of her departure, it was decided that episodes would no longer be introduced by a presenter, although in 2023 the original format returned with Leigh Sales stepping into the role.

-Episodes of Australian Story have always aired on a Monday night at 8:00pm (AEST) on ABC TV.
-They are now also posted weekly to YouTube.
-In addition to this, episodes are made available via the AustralIan Story webpage and ABC iview.
+Episodes of Australian Story have always aired on a Monday night at 8:00pm (AEST) on ABC TV. and ABC iview.
+Episodes have been available weekly on ABC News In-Depth YouTube since 2017.
+In addition to this, episodes are made available via the Australian Story webpage and ABC iview.